Inf1n1ty0/PositronWiki/Printers/Positron/Getting-Started.md

 We often refer to the “Back of the Bed” or “The Back Glass” as the side with the ITO coating.
 This is the side that faces **UP** when the printer is deployed.

-The “Front of the Bed” is the printing surface, it is the side that faces **DOWN** when the printer is deployed.
+The “Front of the Bed” is the printing surface; it is the side that faces **DOWN** when the printer is deployed.

 # THE CAD